SiobhanP1/art-shop-ecommerce-store/README.md

 ## Purpose

-* The external user goal is to view and purchase art by artists from the West of Ireland online.
+* The external user goal is to view and purchase limited edition prints by local Dublin online.
-* The internal user goal is to provide a means of selling art by local artists online.
+* The internal user goal is to provide a means of selling limited edition by local artists online.
-* The site is targeted at those interested in buying art particularly from artists based in the West of Ireland, as well as those interested in conversations about art and the local art community.
+* The site is targeted at those interested in buying art particularly from artists based in Dublin, as well as those interested in conversations about art and supporting the local artist community.

 ## Deployed Site